selimtan/angular-hub/README.md

 * [Build a Music Player with Angular 2+ & Electron I : Setup & Basics Concepts](https://scotch.io/tutorials/build-a-music-player-with-angular-2-electron-i-setup-basics-concepts) - This is a three part tutorial by Chris showing you how to create a music player desktop application for Mac, Windows and Linux with Electron and Angular.
 There's also a [part II](https://scotch.io/tutorials/build-a-music-player-with-angular-electron-ii-making-the-ui) and [part III](https://scotch.io/tutorials/build-a-music-player-with-angular-electron-iii-bringing-it-all-together) of this series.
 * ![Article](./Article.png)  [Angular 2+ Components & Libraries](https://devarchy.com/angular)
 * ![Tutorial](./tutorial.png)  [Bootstrapping in the Browser with Angular](http://developer.telerik.com/topics/web-development/bootstrapping-browser-angular-2/)
+Todd explores the differences between the Angular 1.x and Angular 2+ concepts to bootstrap applications.

 ## Github
 * [Ultra-fast bootstrapping with Angular 4 and Electron (Typescript + SASS + Hot Reload) ](https://github.com/maximegris/angular-electron)